david-vanderson/dvui/README.md

 A new widget will typically receive a zero-sized rectangle, draw nothing on the first frame, and draw normally on the second frame.
 For smooth UIs a new widget can be animated from zero-sized to normal size.

 Between a widget's `install()` and `deinit()`, that widget becomes the parent to any widgets run between.
-Each widget maintains a pointer to their parent, used for getting the screen rectangle for the child, and for key event propogation.
+Each widget maintains a pointer to their parent, used for getting the screen rectangle for the child, and for key event propagation.

 ### Drawing
 All drawing happens in pixel space.
 A widget receives a rectangle from their parent in their parent's coordinate system.
 They then call `parent.screenRectScale(rect)` to get their rectangle in pixel screen coordinates plus the scale value in pixels per rect unit.